The Chore Scout Challenge - look familiar?Getting everyone to pitch in while learning about money!

 Untapped Savings Market

-European parents spend $50 bn and $150bn per year on pocket money.
-71% of parents give pocket with British parents, giving on average £19 per month and the Portuguese being the most generous, giving 59 euros per month.
+In the USA, roughly seven in 10 parents give their children an allowance who receive on average $67.80 per month.
+European parents spend $50 bn and $150bn per year on pocket money, 71% of which give pocket with British parents, giving on average £19 per month and the Portuguese being the most generous, giving 59 euros per month.

 Build an innovative brand